pbgl/Dashboard-Prototype/README.rst

 Deployment
 ----------

 There are twe modes of deployment.
 On localhost or via the internet.
-They are mutually exclusive and when changing the code make sure the correct lines are commented/uncommented:
+They are mutually exclusive and when changing the code make sure the correct lines are commented/uncommented.

-For a local/development deployment edit mutants_dashboard.py and make sure that the correct lines are present/uncommented:
+For a **local/development** deployment edit mutants_dashboard.py and make sure that it looks as below:

 .. code-block:: python